 The Rabbit Run

 Rabbits need an exercise area in addition to a hutch or similar sleeping quarters.
-A run allows them to stretch their legs and also provides room for more toys to play with.
+A run allows them to run, hop and generally stretch their legs and play.
+It also provides the necessary space for toys and enrichment activities like digging boxes and tunnels.

 Ideally your rabbit should have permanent access to the run by joining it to/combining it with their living quarters but when this is not possible a minimum of 4-6 hours per day is recommended.